yongseonlee/terraform-provider-oci/website/docs/d/kms_vaults.html.markdown

 * `state` - The vault's current lifecycle state.
 Example: `DELETED`
 * `time_created` - The date and time this vault was created, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2018-04-03T21:10:29.600Z`
 * `time_of_deletion` - An optional property to indicate when to delete the vault, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2018-04-03T21:10:29.600Z`
 * `vault_type` - The type of vault.
 Each type of vault stores the key with different degrees of isolation and has different options and pricing.
+Values of "DEFAULT", "VIRTUAL_PRIVATE", "EXTERNAL" are supported.